Understanding Gaussians

 Means

 Next, let’s look at the properties of these Gaussians.
 First, the mean $\bar\x$.
 If we average a bunch of samples from $N_s$ and let the number of samples go to infinity, where do we end up?
-This is called the expected value.
-The definition of the expected value for continuous functions like these is a a bit complex (it involves integration), but happily, we don’t need to open it up.
-We just need to remember some key properties:
+This is called the expected value: $\bar\x = E_{\x\sim N_s} \x $

-The answer is simple, because the components of $\x$ are independently drawn.
+It’s relatively simple to show that this guess is correct, because the components of $\x$ are independently drawn.
 If we ask for the $i$-th element of the mean, we need only look at the $i$-th elements of our samples.
 These are all samples from $N^1_s$, so the mean for that component is the mean of $N^1_s$. $N^1_s$ is symmetric around $0$, so its mean must be $0$.
+In short, the mean for the standard Gaussian is the zero vector.

-What about the mean of our transformed Gaussian $N(\bc{\A}, \rc{\t})$?
-The transformation by $\bc{\A}$ keeps the origin in place, $\A\zero= \zero $, so it’s a reasonable guess that if we set $\rc{\t}=\zero$, the mean stays $\zero$.
-If we use the basic poperty that the expectation is a linear function–that is, we can move additions and multiplications outside the expectation)—we can prove our guess correct very simply:
+What about the mean of our transformed Gaussian $N(\bc{\A}, \oc{\t})$?
+If we use the basic poperty that the expectation is a linear function–that is, we can move additions and multiplications outside the expectation)—we can show very simply that the mean is equal to the translation vector in our transformation, $\oc{\t}$:

 (Co)variances

 The variance is a measure of how widely the sampled points are spread about the mean.
 We’ll need to work out the variance of $N^1_s$ first.
 It is defined as the expected value of the squared distance to the mean: $E (x - \bar x)^2$.
-Since the mean is $0$, we sare just looking for the expected value of $x^2$.
+Since the mean is $0$, we are just looking for the expected value of $x^2$.

-We could solve this by unpacking this expectation into its integral definition and working out the integral, but that requires a lot of heavy math.
+We could solve this by unpacking this expectation into its integral definition and working it out, but that requires a lot of heavy math.
 Happily, there’s a nifty trick that allows us to minimize the amount of time we need to spend in integral-land.
 First, let’s see what the integral is that we’re looking for.
-To simplify things, we’ll call the unscaled density function $f$.
-That is $f(x) = e^{-\tfrac{1}{2} x}$ and $p(x) = \tfrac{1}{z}f(x)$.
+To make things easier to follow, I’ll give away that the answer is 1, and we’ll work towards that.

-To show that the variance of the standard normal distribution is 1 (which it is), we need to show that the integral marked in blue at the end is equal to $z$ (which is the name we gave to the area under the curve of $f$).
+\[\begin{align} E x^2 = \int_{-\infty}^\infty p(x)x^2 dx = \tfrac{1}{\bc{z}} \gc{\int_{-\infty}^\infty x^2f(x) dx} \p \tag{var} \end{align}\]To show that the variance of the standard normal distribution is 1, we need to show that the integral marked in green at the end is equal to $\bc{z}$ (which is the name we gave to the area under the curve of $f$).
 This is where we can use a trick.

 The trick requires us to take the second derivative of $f$.
-We have \(\begin{align*} f'(x) &= -x e^{-\tfrac{1}{2}x^2} \\ f''(x) &= (x^2 - 1) e^{-\tfrac{1}{2}x^2} = x^2 f(x) - f(x)\p \\ \end{align*}\)
+We have

-Note that the function we’re taking the integral for $x^2f(x)$ has popped up on the right-hand-side.
-If we re-arrange, we see
+\[\begin{align*} f'(x) &= -x e^{-\tfrac{1}{2}x^2} \\ f''(x) &= (x^2 - 1) e^{-\tfrac{1}{2}x^2} = \gc{x^2 f(x)} - f(x)\p \\ \end{align*}\]Note that the function we’re taking the integral for $\gc{x^2f(x)}$ has popped up on the right-hand-side.
+If we re-arrange this last line, we see

-Filling this into the integral, we get
+\[\gc{x^2 f(x)} = f''(x) + f(x) \p\]Filling this into the integral, we get

-Now, the first term, $\int_{-\infty}^\infty f’‘(x)$ is equal to 0.
-We solve it by taking the antiderivative $f’(x)$ and working out $f’(\infty) - f’(-\infty)$.
-The derivative of $f$ is 0 at both ends, since the function flattens out towards infinity.
+\[\gc{\int_{-\infty}^\infty x^2f(x) dx} = \int_{-\infty}^\infty f''(x) + f(x) dx = \rc{\int_{-\infty}^\infty f''(x)dx} + \oc{\int_{-\infty}^\infty f(x) dx} \p\]Now, the first term, $\int_{-\infty}^\infty f''(x)$, is equal to 0.
+We solve it by taking the antiderivative $f'(x)$ and working out $f'(\infty) - f'(-\infty)$.
+The derivative of $f$ is 0 at both ends, since the function flattens out towards infinity, so the answer is $0 - 0 = 0$.

-That leaves us with the second term, $\int_{-\infty}^\infty f(x) dx$, which is exactly the definition of $z$.
-Which, if we fill it in above, shows that the variance of $N^1_s$ is 1.
+That leaves us with the second term, $\int_{-\infty}^\infty f(x) dx$, which is exactly the definition of $\bc{z}$.
+So we have worked out that

-Now that we know what the variance of the standard, one-dimensional, Gaussian is, the hard work is done.
+Now that we know what the variance of the standard, one-dimensional Gaussian is, the hard work is done.
 The parameters of the rest of the Gaussians follow straightforwardly.

 For a multivariate distribution on a vector $\x$ there are many variances to capture.
-There is first the variance along each dimension $x_i$, but also the _co_variance of every element $x_i$ with every other element $x_j$.
+There is first the variance along each dimension $x_i$, but also the covariance of every element $x_i$ with every other element $x_j$.

 The covariance matrix $\bc{\Sig}$ captures all of this.
 For a random vector $\x$ this is defined as the expected outer product of the deviation from the mean $E (\bar\x - \x)(\bar\x - \x)^T$.
 This is a square matrix.
 It contains all the variances of the individual elements $x_i$ of $\x$ along its diagonal, and it contains all the covariances between elements $x_i$ and $x_j$ on its off-diagonal elements.

 Now for the rest of the Gaussians.
-The covariance matrix of $\y = \bc{\A}\x + \rc{\t}$ is defined as the expected outer product of the vector $\y - \bar\y$, where $\bar\y$ is the mean of $\y$.
-We already know that $\bar\y = \rc{\t}$, so we are looking for the expection of $\y = \bc{\A}\x \kc{\;+\;\t - \t}$.
+The covariance matrix of $\x = \bc{\A}\s + \rc{\t}$ is defined as the expected outer product of the vector $\x - \bar\x$, where $\bar\x$ is the mean of $\x$.
+We already know that $\bar\x = \oc{\t}$, so we are looking for the expected outer product of $\x - \bar\x = \bc{\A}\s \kc{\;+\;\t - \t}$.
 This gives us.

-Note that we are again using the fact that the expectation is a linear function, so we can take matrix multiplications outside of the expectation (on the left and on the right).
+\[\begin{align*} E_{\x\sim N(\bc{\A}, \oc{\t})} (\x-\bar\x)(\x-\bar\x)^T &= E_{\s \sim N_s} (\bc{\A}\s)(\bc{\A}\s)^T \\ & = E \bc{\A}\s\s^T\bc{\A}^T = \bc{\A} (E \s\s^T)\bc{\A}^T\\ & = \bc{\A} \I\bc{\A}^T = \bc{\A\A}^T \p \end{align*}\]Note that in the second line we are again using the fact that the expectation is a linear function, so we can take matrix multiplications outside of the expectation (on the left and on the right).

-So, to summarize, if we build our Gaussian by transforming $N_s$ with a transformation matrix $\bc{\A}$ and translation vector $\rc\t$, we end up with a distribution with mean $\rc\t$ and covariance matrix $\bc{Sig} = \bc{\A\A^T}$.
+So, to summarize, if we build our Gaussian by transforming $N_s$ with a transformation matrix $\bc{\A}$ and a translation vector $\oc\t$, we end up with a distribution with mean $\oc\t$ and covariance matrix $\bc{\Sig} = \bc{\A\A^T}$.

 We can now make the leap from properties to parameters.
 Instead of identifying a particular Gaussian by the transformation $\bc{\A}, \oc{\t}$ we used to create it, we can identify it by the covariance $\bc{\Sig}$ and mean $\oc\t$ of the resulting distribution.

-The Gaussian we get from the transformation $\A\x + \t$ on the standard normal distribution is called $N(\oc{\bmu}, \bc{\Sig})$, with $\oc{\bmu} = \oc{\t}$ and $\Sig = \bc{\A\A}^T$.
+The Gaussian we get from the transformation $\bc{\A}\x + \oc{\t}$ on the standard normal distribution is called $N(\oc{\bmu}, \bc{\Sig})$, with $\oc{\bmu} = \oc{\t}$ and $\bc{\Sig} = \bc{\A\A}^T$.

 This also means that $N_s = N(\oc{\zero}, \bc{\I})$, which is how we’ll refer to it from now on.